 · What can you do if an employee has refused to return on health and safety grounds?

 · What are your responsibilities regarding employees’ mental health, what steps are you taking in these unprecedented times?

-Or if you have any questions or would like to discuss any of the issues raised here, please do contact our specialist lawyers below.
+Or if you have any questions or would like to discuss any of the issues raised here, please contact Andrew or Mary below.